corpnewt/CorpBot.py/README.md

 	   └─ Joins a passed voice channel, or the author's if none passed.
 	  $lasteq [yes_no]
 	   └─ Gets or sets whether the current EQ settings are preserved between music sess...
+	  $lavalink
+	   └─ Lists info about the Lavalink version connected to.
 	  $leave  (AKA: disconnect, okbye)
 	   └─ Stops and disconnects the bot from voice.
 	  $leavewhenalone [yes_no]